Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Conclusions

 In computational experiments we compared two iterative methods that scale differently in the problem parameters.
 While the straight-forward scenario generation method is sensitive to the size of $\Gamma$, a second method that is based on structural insight into the adversarial problem can be expected to be more sensitive to the number of parts $K$.

 Many interesting avenues for further research arise.
-Within the considered problem framework, the complexity of other special cases such as a constant but arbitrary value of $k$ and $\Gamma$ remains open (note that in the proof of Theorem~\ref{th:hardness}, both $\Gamma$ and $k$ are non-constant).
-We conjecture that the problem remains solvable in polynomial time.
-Also the special case of $K=1$, as considered in \cite{chassein2018recoverable}, remains open.
+While these results cover many complexity aspects of the problem, the complexity for constant $\Gamma$ remains open.
+Additionally, our reductions are based on weakly NP-hard problems, which means that it remains an open question if pseudopolynomial solution methods exist.
 Beyond the problem considered here, the complexity of other problem variants remains open as well.
 These include two-stage representatives selection (where an incomplete solution is built in the first stage) or other uncertainty sets, such as continuous budgeted uncertainty.